linspector/linspector/README.md

 - [Loguru](https://pypi.org/project/loguru/) - Loguru is a library which aims to bring enjoyable logging in Python.
 Linspector uses Loguru for all logging stuff.
 - [urwid](https://pypi.org/project/urwid/) - Urwid is a console user interface library for Python. urwid will become the UI library used for the management TUI of Linspector.
-CURRENTLY NOT REQUIRED!
+CURRENTLY, NOT REQUIRED!

 ### Other used libraries